Is Your Brain Dehydrated? Here's How to Tell

 - ❌ Myth #1: “Drink Water Only When You’re Thirsty”

-✅ Truth: By the time you feel thirsty, your body may already be 1-2% dehydrated. - ❌ Myth #2: “Caffeine & Alcohol Keep You Hydrated”
+✅ Truth: By the time you feel thirsty, your body may already be 1-2% dehydrated.
+This is why drinking water the right way, proactively and consistently, is more effective than waiting for thirst cues. - ❌ Myth #2: “Caffeine & Alcohol Keep You Hydrated”

-✅ Truth: These beverages have diuretic effects and can contribute to dehydration. - ❌ Myth #3: “Drinking a Lot of Water at Once Makes Up for Dehydration”
+✅ Truth: These beverages have diuretic effects and can contribute to dehydration.
+They may also increase cravings or disrupt blood sugar levels, adding to energy crashes. - ❌ Myth #3: “Drinking a Lot of Water at Once Makes Up for Dehydration”

 ✅ Truth: Your body absorbs water better when sipped steadily throughout the day. - ❌ Myth #4: “All Fluids Hydrate the Same Way”